How much does it cost to sell a house?

 Early mortgage repayment charge

 The fee for this is generally 1%-5% of your agreed loan amount and is often tiered, which means you’d pay 3% in year one, 2% in year two, and 1% in year three, say- if you had a three-year fixed contract.
-Under Financial Conduct Authority (FCA) rules, your mortgage agreement must express early repayment charges as a cash value.
+Under Financial Conduct Authority (FCA) rules, your mortgage agreement must express the early repayment charge as a cash value.

 Capital Gains Tax (CGT)